Missouri Lt. Governor weighs in on net neutrality: “Scrap it”

 Net neutrality requires ISPs to treat all data delivered to customers equally.
 Its defenders contend it prevents broadband suppliers from blocking or discriminating against any content that rides over their networks.
 Internet companies in favor of keeping the rules in place include Netflix, Facebook and Twitter.

-FCC Chairman Pai’s 75-page proposal to undo the arrangement, which is called “Restoring Internet Freedom,” also asks the public to comment on the plan.
+FCC Chairman Pai’s 75-page proposal to undo the arrangement, which is called “Restoring Internet Freedom,” also asked the public to comment on the plan.
 Interests representing both sides of the issues responded vigorously before the window for comment ended Monday.
 There were more than 3.5 million responses filed in the last 30 days, out of a total of roughly 9 million.

 Democratic U.S. Senator Al Franken of Minnesota is a fierce proponent of net neutrality, having called it the “First Amendment issue of our time”.